Y0Coss/docs-fork/pages/public_cloud/compute/migration_between_regions/guide.en-gb.md

 > [!primary]
 >
-> If your local backup was performed in a 3AZ region and you wish to recreate the instance in another AZ in the same region, no transfer is required.
+> If your local backup was performed in a 3AZ region and you wish to re-create the instance in another AZ in the same region, no transfer is required.
 >
 > Local backups are accessible from all availability zones within a 3AZ region.
-You can proceed directly to the instance recreation stage.
+You can proceed directly to the instance re-creation stage.
 >
 > Currently, creating a distant backup is not available through the OVHcloud Control Panel.
 You can only perform this action via the OVHcloud API or OpenStack.
 >